 Continue to 3 of 8 below.

-- Gel Candle Wax - Each of our glasses held about 3 ounces of gel.
-We're using a low-density gel wax.
-It has less trouble with bubbles but doesn't hold as much fragrance oil.
-If fragrance strength is more important to you than bubbles, use a medium density gel.
+- Gel candle wax: Each glass holds about three ounces of gel.
+Use a low-density gel wax. so you'll have less trouble with bubbles.
+It doesn't hold as much fragrance oil so if fragrance strength is more important to you than bubbles, use a medium density gel.

 - A few drops of red candle colorant—and a tiny bit of blue if you have it.